kiwicampus/kalibr/catkin_simple/README.md

 Next, this macro adds the local `include` folder and any `catkin` include directories to the include path with CMake's `include_directories(...)` macro, but the local `include` folder is only added if it exists.

 Finally, this macro will discover and build any ROS messages, services, and actions which reside in the `msg`, `srv`, action `action` folders, respectively.
-The automatic discovery and building of messages/services is only done if your package `build_depend`'s on `message_generation`, and message generation will complain if your package does not run_depend on `message_runtime`.
+The automatic discovery and building of messages/services is only done if your package `build_depend`'s on `message_generation`, and message generation will complain if your package does not <exec_depend> on `message_runtime`.

 ### cs_add_library()